benedekrozemberczki/LabelPropagation/README.md

 ### Options

-Learning of the embedding is handled by the `src/label_propagation.py` script which provides the following command line arguments.
+Creating a clustering is handled by the `src/label_propagation.py` script which provides the following command line arguments.

 #### Model options